Fear of exercise?

 Lack of support

 Without the encouragement of a spouse, fitness trainer, friend, or family member, it's easy to give up.
+Foundational support for your health and fitness is vital.

 - Positive: Can the people that love you really ignore your happiness and health?
 Can they be helped to understand your needs?